When a baby gets syphilis from his mother during pregnancy, it’s called congenital syphilis. Congenital means that it’s present at birth.

 If your baby has congenital syphilis, her provider treats her with an antibiotic called penicillin.
 An antibiotic is a medicine that kills certain infections.
 Your baby may get penicillin as a shot or through an intravenous line (also called IV).
 An IV is when your baby gets medicine through a needle in her vein in her hand, foot, arm, leg or scalp.

 The amount of treatment your baby gets depends on her infection and condition.
 For some babies, congenital syphilis can be completely cured.
 For others, they may need treatment for health conditions caused by the infection.
 If your baby has congenital syphilis, it’s important that she gets treatment right away to help prevent complications.
 Take your baby to all her medical checkups to make sure her treatment is working.

 Can you prevent your baby from having congenital syphilis?

 Yes.
 Congenital syphilis is completely preventable.
 You can protect your baby from the infection by protecting yourself from the infection.
 The only way for your baby to get infected is by getting it from you during pregnancy and birth.

 Here’s how to protect yourself and your baby from syphilis:

 - Don’t have sex.
-This is the best way to protect yourself from STDs, including syphilis.
+This is the best way to protect yourself from STIs, including syphilis.

 - Go to all your prenatal care checkups, even if you’re feeling fine.
 Many cases of syphilis happen in women who don’t get regular prenatal care.
 At your prenatal care checkups, your provider asks you questions to see if you may be at risk for syphilis and other infections that can affect your pregnancy.
 If you’re at risk for syphilis, your provider gives you a blood test to see if you have the infection.